What is Team Wellness and Prevention?

 If you aren’t in Colorado, check with your local USMS or USAS clubs and groups.
 Check meetup.com for other swimming groups that hit the open water.

 Do I have to bring my own support craft?

 People swimming in the 2.4 or the 1 mile events do not need to provide support craft and paddlers.
 For a variety of reasons—safety, nutrition, navigation—we require an escort craft and paddler for each 10K swimmer.
 You have two options:

 1. Bring your own escort craft and paddler

 2. “Rent” an escort craft and paddler from the race.
 We have available 25 escorts crafts, first come, first serve.
 The committee charges a $30 fee for this service.
-Our escorts volunteer for this duty, and the fee is a donation to Team Fort Collins.
+Our escorts volunteer for this duty, and the fee is a donation to Team Wellness and Prevention.